 This is why effective behavior modification programs start in low-stress environments, before gradually introducing the dog to increased levels of the person, animal or object that causes the aggressive behavior.
 Not necessarily entertaining television, but the results are long-lasting.

 A Primary Need?
 Contrary to the claims made on the show, a dog's primary need for survival is not, in fact, exercise.
 If a dog were to spend all of its time and energy exercising, it would have nothing left for establishing and protecting territory, hunting/scavenging, or raising young.
-Exercise is accomplished through these actions, not instead of.
+Exercise is accomplished through these actions.

 Ethological studies of wild animals have revealed that when all physiological criteria are met through food abundance, shelter and there is absence of predation animals will not "exercise".
 The conservation of energy is of utmost importance in wild animals and unnecessary expenditure is not a viable strategy.
 Therefore exercise happens as a result of animals satisfying other behavioral and physiological activities (e.g. foraging for food, socializing or seeking shelter

 Training and other activities provide dogs with both the mental and physical stimulation necessary for their complete well-being.
 Well-trained dogs are also able to enjoy off-leash activities much more often, which provides them with adequate mental and physical exercise.